Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

   Altinn application which means end-users will interact with it.
 While filling in the form they will be working on their own private instance.
-However it will differentiate from other Altinn apps since the service owner has customized it to include actions that will create a new instance of the _application B_.
+However it will differ from other Altinn apps since the service owner has customized it to include actions that will create a new instance of the _application B_.
 - **Application B**: This will be an application that may have multiple